aau-giraf/web-api/README.md

   - `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate  -i http://localhost:5000/swagger/v1/swagger.json -l csharp -o Client/Generated/`
   - `swagger-codegen generate -i http://localhost:5000/swagger/v1/swagger.json -l csharp`

-## Program Arguments
-It is possible to give the following arguments to the API:

-  - --Port=<Port> to specify which port the API should run on
-  - --List which list the possible arguments
-  - --sample-data which seeds the database with data for testing
-  - --logfile=<Filename> which creates a logfile per day for debugging at GirafRest/wwwroot/DebugLogs

 ## API Reference

 For API reference start the API and navigate to localhost:5000/swagger